andrebocchini/sccm-powershell-automation-module/README.md

                             -packageId $newPackage.PackageID `
                             -programName $newProgram.ProgramName

-    The advertisement will be created with default settings, but you can customize it further if you wish.
+    The advertisement will be created with default settings, but you can customize it further if you wish (usually by setting advertisement flags).
 Look at this link for some more information about advertisement flags and settings http://msdn.microsoft.com/en-us/library/cc146108.aspx.
 If you do make changes to the advertisement, make sure to use Save-SCCMAdvertisement when you're finished.

 7. Instruct the test computer to retrieve new machine policies